Home

 Share This

-Transport allowance in Singapore is a significant aspect of employee compensation, offering financial assistance to cover commuting costs.
-However, the specifics can be complex, varying greatly depending on factors like your job role, employer policies, and mode of transport.
-This article clarifies common questions and concerns regarding transport allowances in Singapore.
+Transport allowance plays a crucial role in employee compensation by helping cover commuting costs.
+However, specifics vary based on job roles, employer policies, and transport modes.
+This article clarifies common questions about transport allowances in Singapore.

 What is Transport Allowance and How Does it Work?